 - Heat the egg whites and the caster sugar in a bowl over boiling water (water bath method) and continuously whisk by hand until the temperature of the mix reaches 72°C .
 I use the Kitchen Aid bowl over a large sauce pan of boiling water.

-- Next beat this using the stand mixer for 10 minutes to cool.
+- Next beat this using the stand mixer for 10 minutes to cool, use the paddle not the whisk attachment.

 - Continue beating when the mix is cooled and slowly add the butter one block at a time until well mixed.